Gizmotronn/python-learning/learnpython.org/Python - Hello World.md

 *From LearnPython.org*

-* The "print" directive prints out
+* The "print" directive prints out a line